 Let’s form and construct letters!

-These letter activities are perfect for little hands to visualize better the lines, straights, curves, tunnels, sticks, etc., in a letter.
+These letter activities are perfect for little hands to better visualize the lines, straights, curves, tunnels, and other elements in a letter.
 We particularly love the construction build, as seen on number one!
 Construction Build is a great tool to help see letters as lines and curves and use small hand muscles to prepare a pencil grip.

 Days with Grey participates in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.